Germany says three out of four Nord Stream pipelines damaged beyond repair

 However, others point out that the helicopters are also routinely used in anti-submarine operations.

-The leak of so much methane into the atmosphere will have a heavy toll on the environment as methane is fifty times more damaging than CO2, say experts.
+The leak of so much methane into the atmosphere will exact a heavy toll on the environment, as methane is fifty times more damaging than CO2, say experts.
 The Danes calculated that the climate impact of the gas leak corresponds to about a third of Denmark's total climate impact in one year, but poses no health or other risk to the population.

 No gas was flowing through either of the pipelines.
-Nord Stream 2 was never certified and never went into operation.
-Nord Stream 1 has not been working for a month after Russian state-owned gas giant Gazprom shut it down for repairs.
+Nord Stream 2 was never certified and never went into operation; Nord Stream 1 has not been working for a month after Russian state-owned gas giant Gazprom shut it down for repairs.

-However, the removal of Nord Stream from the picture entirely has spooked markets as it removes the possibility of resuming deliveries of gas in the depth of winter if an energy crisis becomes acute and raises fresh questions about energy security in Germany and Europe.
+However, the removal of Nord Stream from the picture entirely has spooked markets, as it destroys the possibility of resuming deliveries of gas in the depth of winter if an energy crisis becomes acute and raises fresh questions about energy security in Germany and Europe.
 Gas prices jumped 20% a day after the attack on the pipeline was announced.

 In theory some gas deliveries could be restarted via the undamaged Nord Stream 2 string, but that would need the pipeline to be certified, which experts see to be politically impossible in the current climate.